cometbft/cometbft/docs/core/configuration.md

 #
 # Enabling this experimental parameter will cause the WebSocket connection to
 # be closed instead if it cannot read fast enough, allowing for greater
-# predictability in subscription behavior.
+# predictability in subscription behaviour.
 experimental_close_on_slow_client = false

 # How long to wait for a tx to be committed during /broadcast_tx_commit.